Proof of Life: Background

 Although the producers wanted to film in Colombia, due to the dangers that guerrillas posed in that country at the time, the movie was mainly filmed in Ecuador.
 Tecala's geographic and urban appearance and its political characteristics were based loosely on a mix of several Andean countries.

 The ELT's characterization appears to be primarily based on the Revolutionary Armed Forces of Colombia (FARC).
 Coincidentally, Colombia's second largest guerrilla group is the Ejército de Liberación Nacional or ELN.

 Control Risks, a risk consulting firm, was hired to provide security for the cast and crew while filming on location.
 The firm also provided contacts for character inspiration for the kidnap and ransom consulting seen in the film.

+Inspiration

-The movie end credit and post-script says: "Inspired by the VANITY FAIR article 'Adventures in the Ransom Trade' by William Prochnau and by the book Long March to Freedom by Thomas Hargrove.
+The movie's end credits post-script says: "Inspired by the VANITY FAIR article 'Adventures in the Ransom Trade' by William Prochnau and by the book Long March to Freedom by Thomas Hargrove, whom FARC kidnapped and held for ransom in 1994.
+Twenty-one years after the release of Proof of Life, Thomas' son Miles would release his own documentary, Miracle Fishing, based on camcorder footage he took when his family and friends were negotiating with FARC guerillas for Thomas' safe return.